pvar/avr_dHPC_cpu_firmware/README.md

 This project is an improved version of TinyBasicPlus which, in turn, improves upon [Tiny BASIC][tbasic].
-And although the word 'improved' is loosely used, keep in mind that this implementation has many differences from it's predecessors in almost every aspect.
-It features an enriched command set and the main parts of the program have been rewritten in a (hopefuylly) more clear manner.
+And although the word 'improved' is loosely used, keep in mind that this implementation has many differences from its predecessors in almost every aspect.
+It features an enriched command set and the main parts of the program have been rewritten in a (hopefully) more clear manner.
 It's not-so-tiny anymore and the name nstBASIC sprang from exactly this realisation.
 Besides, keeping the word tiny in the name, helps denote the heritage of the code.